 The latter observations show how much the decline in fertility above all rests on the dissemination of Malthusian behaviour among groups which would supposedly be economically or socially less likely to adopt them.
 The fertility decline has thus socially broadened.
-However, by the same token, diffusion has a high likelihood of being favoured by the proximity of social groups and the frequency of interaction, and we shall therefore now return to the spatial dimensions of fertility in India.
+But by the same token, diffusion has a high likelihood of being favoured by the proximity of social groups and the frequency of interaction, and we shall therefore now return to the spatial dimensions of fertility in India.

-Geographical Patterning of Fertility in India
+Geographical patterning of fertility in India

 A recurrent dimension in this work is the strong geographical patterning of fertility in each of the southern states.
-This does not mean that the fertility levels would be homogeneous within the states, as on the contrary, major intra-regional variations can be sizeable, as for example in Karnataka (see Sekher et al. in this volume).
-But this means that fertility is distributed in a very organized manner over the regional territory, causing wide regions of low or high fertility to appear, which can most often extend beyond administrative boundaries.
-Very few completely isolated zones, i.e., specific areas greatly differentiated from the surrounding areas, appear on the maps.
-The same observation, made on the national scale for the period 1951-91 (Guilmoto and Irudaya Rajan, 2001), is confirmed here by regional studies in the south and thus suggests that fertility is very homogeneous at the micro level.
+This does not mean that the fertility levels would be homogeneous within the states, as on the contrary major intra-regional variations can be sizeable, as for example in Karnataka (see Sekher et al. in this volume).
+But this means that fertility is distributed in a very organized manner over the regional territory, causing wide regions of low or high fertility to appear which can most often extend beyond administrative boundaries.
+Very few completely isolated zones, i.e. specific areas greatly differentiated from the surrounding areas, appear on the maps.
+The same observation, made on the national scale for the period 1951-91 (Guilmoto and Rajan 2001), is here confirmed by regional studies in the South and thus suggests that fertility is very homogeneous on the micro-level.

 Our examination first turns to the level of India as a whole, using data from 2001.
 More systematic analyses of spatial autocorrelation make it possible to relate the observed statistical correlation between the units of observation to the distance which separates them.
-If there exists a spatial autocorrelation, the nearest localities are characterized by similar levels of fertility, and the correlation between these values will thus be an inverse function of the distance.
+If there exists a spatial autocorrelation, the nearest localities are characterized by similar levels of fertility and the correlation between these values will thus be an inverse function of the distance.

-For a more precise comparison, we computed the semivariance of district fertility, i.e., average variability for all sample pairs at a given distance.
-The semivariance $\gamma$ (h) is equal to half the statistical variance of the sample difference for distance h.
-The formula used to calculate the semivariance for fertility values (fi) at district i) is given below:
+For a more precise comparison, we computed the semivariance of district fertility, i.e. average variability for all sample pairs at a given distance.20 The semivariance ?(h) is equal to half the statistical variance of the sample difference for distance h.
+The formula used to calculate the semivariance for fertility values (f_i at district i) is given below:

-$$\gamma(h) = \frac{\sum{i,j} (f_i - f_j)^2}{2.n}$$
+$$g(h) = \frac{\sum{i,j} (f_i - f_j)^2}{2.n}$$